 In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with a paddle attachment, beat the butter and cream cheese on medium-high speed until smooth.

 Turn the mixer speed down to low and add the powdered sugar.
-Add the coffee granules and salt and continue mixing until smooth.
+Add the espresso powder and salt and continue mixing until smooth.
+If you want to thin out the frosting, see note #1 below.

 Spread cream cheese frosting onto slightly cooled rolls and serve rolls immediately.
-Leftover rolls stay fresh in an airtight container at room temperature up to 3 days or in the refrigerator up to 5 days.
+Leftover coffee cinnamon rolls stay fresh in an airtight container at room temperature up to 3 days or in the refrigerator up to 5 days.
 Reheat in the microwave for 8-10 seconds before serving.
+See notes section below for other storage and preparation suggestions.

 Notes